 We chose to issue violation notice to vehicles in violation rather than towing if at all possible.
-In some instances however, it is necessary to tow vehicles immediately such as when a vehicle is; parked in a fire lane, parked in a disabled stall without a permit, or parked in an employee lot without the license plate having been registered by e-permit or other form of payment.
+In some instances however, it is necessary to tow vehicles immediately such as when a vehicle is; parked in a fire lane, parked in a disabled stall without a permit, or parked in an employee lot without the licence plate having been registered by e-permit or other form of payment.

 Additionally, if a vehicle is found to have 3 or more outstanding Vancouver Island University parking violations, the vehicle will be towed.
 Mid-Island Towing and Transport Ltd. is responsible for all towing activity on Campus and can be reached at 250-758-1728.